pixelvar79/pixelvar79/README.md

 </p>
 ---

 My passion for research is driven by a scientific curiosity on how large data silos can be turned into streams of biological insights.
-I'm interested in the in-depth investigations of two major
+I'm currently interested in the in-depth investigations of two major
 topics:

    1) novel AI to leverage scientific discovery,